 Angophora – from the Greek word Angeio (αγγειο) which means “vessels” such as “vases” or “pots”, and -phora “bringing forth” or “carrying”, relating to the vase-like fruits (capsules) of many species.

-hispida – Latin – hispid due to the very conspicuous bristle-like hairs over the leaves, buds and fruits of the plant.
+hispida – Latin – hispid – usually meaning “rough hairs”, due to the very conspicuous bristle-like hairs over the leaves, buds and fruits of the plant.

-Not considered at risk in the wild but has a limited distribution.
+This species is not considered at risk of extinction in the wild but has a limited distribution.